-- (i) A final engineered control completion statement shall be submitted to the commissioner in accordance with section 22a-134tt-1(c) of the RBCRs, not later than 120 days after completion of construction of the engineered control.
-Such statement shall be accompanied by as-built drawings, signed and sealed by a professional engineer, and certified by an LEP to demonstrate that the engineered control complies with the requirements of this subdivision: - (ii) A financial assurance mechanism shall be established not later than 120 days after completion of construction of the engineered control.
-Such financial assurance shall comply with the requirements of section 22a-134tt-7(c) of the RBCRs; and
+- (i) A Final Engineered Control Completion Statement shall be submitted to the commissioner in accordance with section 22a-134tt-1(c) of the RBCRs, within one hundred and twenty (120) days from completion of construction of the engineered control.
+Such statement shall be accompanied by as-built drawings, signed and sealed by a professional engineer, and certified by an LEP to demonstrate that the engineered control complies with the requirements of this subdivision; - (ii) A financial assurance mechanism shall be established within one hundred and twenty (120) days of completion of construction of the engineered control.
+Such financial assurance shall comply with the requirements of section 22a-134tt-7(c) of the RBCRs; and - (iii) A request for an EUR that complies with the requirements of this subsection and the EUR regulations shall be certified by an LEP or submitted to the commissioner, as applicable within one hundred and eighty (180) days of completion of construction of the engineered control.

-- (iii) A request for an EUR that complies with the requirements of this subsection and the EUR regulations shall be certified by an LEP or submitted to the commissioner, as applicable not later than 180 days after completion of construction of the engineered control. - (E) If the commissioner approves a request for an engineered control variance, under this subdivision, any such approval may include any additional measures which the commissioner deems appropriate to protect human health and the environment.
+(E) If the commissioner approves a request for an engineered control variance, under this subdivision, any such approval may include any additional measures which the commissioner deems appropriate to protect human health and the environment.
 Nothing in this subdivision shall preclude the commissioner from taking any action the commissioner deems necessary to protect human health or the environment if an approved engineered control fails.